 5.)
 This week I am re-reading Mitsugi Saotome sensei’ enlightening book Aikido and The Harmony of Nature.
 “We are all a “planetary family,” dependent upon the quality of our life support systems.”
 From chapter 5 “The Harmony of Nature’s Justice”.

-My book Samba on a Snowy Day is still part of a great promotion The Corona Time Giveaway, that gets you some excellent children’s books for free.
+My book Samba on a Snowy Day is still part of a great promotion, The Corona Time Giveaway; this gets you some excellent children’s books for free.

 Love and Light